kubevirt/kubevirt-tutorial/labs/lab7/lab7.md

 ### Virtual Machine Overview and Console

+While looking at a VM's detailed page:

 ![overview](images/overview.png)

-Click *Consoles* to view graphical (VNC) console.
+click the *Consoles* tab to view its graphical (VNC) console:

 ![overview](images/vm_console.png)

 ### Associated Pods

-Clicking `Pods` will show the currently running pods for this namespace.
+Virtual Machines run inside pods.
+Navigate to *Workloads -> Pods* to see a list of the pods that are currently running in the selected namespace:

 ![pods](images/pods.png)

-Then clicking the `virt-launcher-vm3-RANDOM` link will provide an overview.
+Then clicking on a specific pod's name will provide an overview of the pod:

 ![pods](images/pod_overview.png)

+#### Exercise

+- The pod details page has a *Terminal* tab.
+Is there any relationwhip between that tab and the *Consoles* tab in the VM details page?

+- Is there more than one container in the pod?
+What does each container do?

 This concludes this section of the lab.